ShivanshBhatnagar8/Rock-Paper-Scissors/README.md

 # ROCK-PAPER-SCISSORS

-This repository contains the logic behind the working of the rock paper scissors game in javascript.
+This repository contains the game of Rock-Paper-Scissors which was made with the help of HTML,CSS and JavaScript.
+This game is fully functional with the help of DOM Manipulation with the help of JavaScript.

 ## 🛠 Skills

-Javascript
+HTML,CSS,Javascript

 ## Authors